datastax/nodejs-driver/README.md

 );
 ```

-You can retrieve the user address details as a regular Javascript object.
+You can retrieve the user address details as a regular JavaScript object.

 ```javascript
 const query = 'SELECT name, address FROM users WHERE key = ?';